UPPMAX/install-methods/bioinfo/MetaCRAST/MetaCRAST-2019-04-05-1779453_install-README.md

 Structure creating script (makeroom_MetaCRAST_2019-04-05-1779453.sh) made with makeroom.sh (Author: Jonas Söderberg) and moved to /sw/bioinfo/MetaCRAST/makeroom_2019-04-05-1779453.sh

+LOG
+---

 Reading its `local_install.sh` script, it needs BioPerl, some other perl modules, cd-hit, and some perm changes.
+So, load BioPerl and that will get the other modules in.

 #!/bin/sh
 # How to install